Richter dismisses talk it is a takeover target for Forest

 "The company announced its purchase of Aptalis last week and flagged further acquisitions, which led many to consider Richter as a target," analysts at brokerage Equilor said.

-Forest said last week it would buy speciality pharmaceutical maker Aptalis from private equity firm TPG Capital for $2.9 billion (£1.76 billion) in a deal it promised would increase next year's earnings.
+Forest said last week it would buy speciality pharmaceutical maker Aptalis from private equity firm TPG Capital for $2.9 billion in a deal it promised would increase next year's earnings.

 Analysts at Erste Bank have said gains in Richter shares over the past week were also fuelled by expansion prospects flagged by its chief executive to Reuters in an interview.